-Magazines, newsletters, colored gift wrapping, and adverts are all made with ink.
-Such ink when burned can release fumes which are toxic to breathe in.
+Magazines, newsletters, colored gift wrapping and adverts are all made with ink.
+Such ink when burned can release fumes that are toxic to breathe in.

 Particleboard is the component used to usually make cheap furniture.
 This particleboard is held together by adhesives which when burned emit toxic gases.